morgen-peschke/trans-factsheet/README.md

 limiting of children's expression.
 This doesn't necessarily prove that _all_ gendered norms have a firm basis in nurture, that's something that this doc hasn't adequately addressed yet.**

-**Note: this section is really in need of a rehaul, it isn't necessarily representative of the general science here and it's also vague on how much of gendered norms are nurtured as opposed to natured.**
+**Note: this section is really in need of a re-haul, it isn't necessarily representative of the general science here, and it's also vague on how much of gendered norms are nurtured as opposed to natured.**

 * [Early Childhood Education Journal: Chick et al. 02](https://link.springer.com/article/10.1023/A:1014528424032) [(non-paywall)](https://sci-hub.se/https://link.springer.com/article/10.1023/A:1014528424032)